gagan-iitb/DS-503/README.md

 * Data (packets) on the network is encrypted

-__We are often asked to answer difficult questions from this messy data__ __We have to make decisions (often in real-time)__.
+__We are often asked to answer difficult questions from this messy data__

+__We have to make decisions (often in real-time)__.

-We want to learn how that is being done and solve real-life problems.
+In this course, we want to learn how that is being done and solve real-life problems that we are interested in.

 Course Objectives
 -----------------